hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## Dont muck your way through thought.
+It is form

+## Why did I get stuck in this area for some time?
+* I think it was fine, the progression of ideas to prove this
+* Just needed to not get lost in the details and keep track of the big steps
+* I did feel overwhelmed and tired after making too many jumps without properly writing down the different steps

 ## Sometimes when I write too much, i get lost in the details.
 * And focus too much on the writing aspect rather than thinking
 * I believe writing has it's merit but it should be done at key points, not detailing the details